 Or like this, for a more confident way of putting it:

 Is that honest?
 It’s a judgment call each individual needs to make.
-In my view, it is: you are relocating as you as you get a job offer, right?
-And if you have a specific date planned, include it.
+In my view, it is: you are relocating as soon as you get a job offer, right?
+And if you have a specific date planned, include it:

 Make your relocation plans as definite as possible, and include details in your cover letter to show you’re serious.
 For example, if you’re planning a scouting trip to the area, or if you have secured temporary or permanent housing, say so.
-It can also help to mention prior residency there, or a compelling reason for the move, such as a spouse who already has secured a job in the new area, a desire to get closer to family members who live there, or prior residency there.
+It can also help to mention a compelling reason for the move, such as a spouse who already has secured a job in the new area, or a desire to be closer to family members who live there.

 It may also be helpful to mention these facts very briefly in the summary/profile section of the resume, since the cover letter may not be noticed.

-If your resume includes any experience working in the area, traveling there, or remotely collaborating with colleagues there, display that information prominently.
+If your resume includes any experience working in the area or remotely collaborating with colleagues there, make sure that information is very noticeable.

-Networking will give you an advantage, and yes, there are ways to network your way into a job out of town.
+Networking is more powerful than just sending your resume to open jobs.
+And yes, there are ways to network your way into a job out of town.
 With smart job search strategies, a great relocation resume and smart interview preparation, you can make the move you’ve been dreaming of.
+(This post was originally published in March 2020 and has been updated.)